• Fingers

 After a weekend of deal-cutting on Capitol Hill, the booming industry is facing a de facto ban

-This past Friday, I filed a column at VinePair laying out how powerful trade groups both within the beverage-alcohol industry, and in the broader consumer-packaged-goods sector, had thrown their considerable lobbying muscle against THC, calling on Congress to close the “loophole” it created in the 2018 farm bill that allowed this multi-billion-dollar trade to emerge kinda-sorta out of nowhere earlier this decade.
+Shortly before all this went down, I filed a column at VinePair laying out how powerful trade groups both within the beverage-alcohol industry, and in the broader consumer-packaged-goods sector, had thrown their considerable lobbying muscle against THC, calling on Congress to close the “loophole” it created in the 2018 farm bill that allowed this multi-billion-dollar trade to emerge kinda-sorta out of nowhere earlier this decade.
 Orgs repping the THC trade, as well as the Wine & Spirits Wholesalers of American and 50+ beer distributors, were among those trying to shepherd the fledgling business through the onslaught.
-The flurry of legislative horse-trading, cat-herding, and/or rat-fucking Congressional leaders undertook vis-à-vis THC in the intervening few days validated my analysis that the fate of the shutdown and the industry were bizarrely intertwined.
-And if things hold, the reopening of the government will mark the beginning of the end for the THC business.
+The flurry of legislative horse-trading, cat-herding, and/or rat-fucking Congressional leaders undertook vis-à-vis THC directly following the publication of my piece validated my analysis that the fate of the shutdown and the industry were bizarrely intertwined.

 Fingers needs your support to do more independent journalism.